Seamless PCB Manufacturing from Concept to Customer

 We’ve been making stuff since the beginning

-You might think of mass production facilities like auto factories when you think of manufacturing, but the word actually means “handicraft.”
+You might think of mass production like auto factories, but the word actually means “handicraft.”
 Anything created for trade or sale can rightly be called manufactured.
 Early on in the human experience, this may have been one artisan or tradesman crafting a cloth or an urn.
 As products became more complex, it was no longer efficient for one person to do every step in the process, and what we might recognize as the modern assembly line was born.
 The idea of interchangeable parts is often credited to the American inventor, Eli Whitney.
 This concept enabled the move to mass production.

 The factories and plants that most of us think of today have two key objectives, low production cost, and consistent results.
 Reducing costs was a major cause for the rise of offshore manufacturing in the 1970’s and 1980’s.
 Companies in the United States looked to China and other parts of the world where labor costs were low.